 Alex Jimenez: Thank you Pat.
 This has been incredible.
-Thank you for the opportunity to be here.
+Thank you for the opportunity to be her.
 You rock.

 Pat Flynn: All right.
 I hope you enjoyed that episode with Alex.
-Again, you can find her at TravelFashionGirl.com, and of course all the links and the resources mentioned in this episode you could find at the show notes page on the SPI blog.
-You can find that at SmartPassiveIncome.com/session353.
+Again, you can find her at TravelFashionGirl.com and of course all the links and the resources mentioned in this episode you could find at show notes page on the SPI blog.
+You can find that at smartpassiveincome.com/session353.
 Alex, I know you are listening to this.
-I’m so thankful that you trusted me to help coach you this past year through the Accelerator Program.
-For those of you who don’t know what the SPI Accelerator Program is, many people actually haven’t heard of it.
+I'm so thankful that you trusted me to help coach you this past year through the accelerator program.
+For those of you who don't know what the SPI Accelerator Program is, many people actually haven't heard of it.

-I launched it last year around this time, actually.
+Pat Flynn: I launched it last year around this time actually.
 I started an application process in 2018 for the higher level, more advanced segments of my email list.
-That’s a much smaller segment of my email list.
-I needed a way to serve that audience, because most of the content that I was coming out with on the podcast, the blog, were more for the beginner and intermediate people in my audience.
+That's a much smaller segment of my email list.
+I needed a way to serve that audience, because most of the content that I was coming out with on the podcast, the blog.
+Were more for the beginner and intermediate people in my audience.
 I knew there was a segment of audience who was more advanced who could use some more precise advice, and some different kinds of coaching versus what an entrepreneur who is just starting out could use.

-I recruited about twelve people, and we have been meeting every other week on a call, and we even met in person in San Diego not too long ago to have a two and a half day retreat together to really break down our businesses, and build it back up even stronger.
-I just cannot talk about Alex enough and how amazing she is.
-She contributed so much to this group, and so she is a person to follow for sure, because of her knowledge and her expertise in this space, as you could tell.
+Pat Flynn: I recruited about 12 people, and we have been meeting every other week on a call, and we even met in person in San Diego not too long ago to have a two and a half day retreat together to really break down our businesses, and build it back up even stronger.
+I cannot just talk about Alex enough, and how amazing she is.
+She contributed so much to this group, and so she is a person to follow for sure because of her knowledge and her expertise in this space as you could tell.

-Make sure you stick around and listen for that one.
-It’s a big one.
+Pat Flynn: Make sure you stick around and listen for that one.
+It's a big one.
 I have a special guest to share that announcement with you.
 Until then, I appreciate you.
-Here we go 2019, let’s rock it out.
-Cheers, and I’ll see you in the next episode.
-Bye.
-Team Flynn for the win.
+Here we go 2019, let's rock it out.
+Cheers, and I'll see you in the next episode.
+Bye, team Flynn for the win.